ATI TEAS 7 English and Language Usage Test Practice (2025)

 • Specific Skill: Identifying and correcting common spelling errors.

-TEAS English Usage Convention of Standard English Question 1
+TEAS English Language Usage Question 1

 As the journalist was proofreading her article, she realized that some words were incorrecty spelled and needed correction before submission.